samus-io/tablab-steps/steps/BSxi8HOK23IVqIEgyUnzBUOLONEJWcAaghS/en/README.md

 #### Exploiting path traversal vulnerabilities

 * Path traversal is the process of manipulating file paths to access unintended locations outside the designated directory.
 * Malicious users include sequences like `../` in file names to traverse directories and store files in unintended locations.
-For instance, a file name such as `../../../../var/www/html/index.php` would place the file in the web root, potentially replacing the actual main content of the web application, which could then be accessed and executed via a URL.
+For instance, a file name such as `../../../../var/www/html/index.php` would place the file in the web root, potentially replacing the actual main content of the web application, which could then be accessed and executed via URL.

 ### Uploading server configuration files